thatgirldorian/Python-Coding-Challenges-and-Solutions/users_crud/ReadMe.md

-Here's a screenshot of what this app looks like:
+Here's a screenshot of what this small CRUD app looks like:

 <img width="1460" alt="Screenshot 2021-10-29 at 1 54 37 AM" src="https://user-images.githubusercontent.com/40691059/139355876-69715b44-bec5-434a-bb03-ed2503c00128.png">